ZacharyWesterman/paisley/README.md

 - Strings with NO interpolation, `'some text'`
 - variables, `var_name`, `x`, etc.
 - The "global" variable, containing the names of all currently defined variables, `@`
+- The "command list" variable, containing the names of all allowed commands, `$`
 - Sub-expressions, `{}`
 - Inline command evaluation, `${}`